 Each year, across Australia, the CBCA brings children and books together celebrating Children’s Book Week.
 During this time Schools, Libraries, Booksellers, Authors, Illustrators and children celebrate Australian Children’s Literature.
 Throughout the week you will see Children’s Book Character Parades and talented librarians creating amazing displays.
 Teachers and librarians dress up as story book characters from featured books and children get to celebrate their favourite characters in costume.

 Generally, the Book of the Year winner’s announcement is the third Friday in August, and Children’s Book Week commences the following day and runs from Saturday to Sunday.
-Each year Book Week carries a new theme, in 2019 that theme is “Reading is My Secret Power”.
+Each year Book Week carries a new theme, in 2020 that theme is “Curious Creatures, Wild Minds”.